petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/managing-the-knowledge-base.md

 {bdg-link-primary}`[Release Feature](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags)`

 When creating or editing an article, you can schedule it for publishing at a specific date and time.
-While scheduled, the article is only visible in the Knowledge Base application and does not appear in site pages.
+While scheduled, the article only appears in the Knowledge Base application and does not appear in site pages.

 ![Click Schedule Publication to set a specific date and time for publishing.](./managing-the-knowledge-base/images/06.png)

 If you edit a scheduled article and click *Save*, Liferay saves the article as a draft and cancels the scheduled publication.
-Alternatively, if you click *Edit Schedule* you can choose whether to publish the article immediately or schedule it for publishing at a future date and time.
+Alternatively, if you click *Edit Schedule*, you can choose whether to publish the article immediately or schedule it for publishing at a future date and time.

 ![When editing a scheduled article, you can click Save or Edit Schedule.](./managing-the-knowledge-base/images/07.png)